John Taverner – The Western Wind Mass

 The three “Western Wind” Masses by Sheppard, Taverner and Tye are the only English Masses of the Renaissance era that are based on a secular model – the popular monophonic song “Western wind, when wilt thou blow”.
 Of the three, Taverner’s setting is generally considered to have been the first to be composed, possibly as a result of his Protestant leanings (aesthetically the Mass fits well with the Lutheran ideal of ‘Why should the devil have all the best tunes?’).
 The melody is subtly woven into the polyphonic texture, freely moving between the Triplex, Tenor and Bassus.

 The purchase of this Adobe PDF file grants you a licence to print ten copies for use by your choir.
 If you need more than ten copies, simply purchase multiple copies of the file for each additional ten copies required.
-For example, where 10 copies cost £18.90, 20 copies cost £37.80 etc.
+For example, where 10 copies cost £23.10, 20 copies cost £46.20 etc. Please use the contact form if you require a quote for a number of copies other than a multiple of 10.

 NB If you are ready to print, simply select the number required (1 for 10 copies, 2 for 20 etc.), click “Add to cart” and follow the instructions.